sddevelopment-be/penguin-pragmatic-patterns/content/practices/breaking-conditions.md

 * People can pressure us into doing things we would rather not do.
 * We feel a sense of shame when stopping.
 Our culture has though us that __"quitters never win, and winners never quit"__.
 * Others can be used to you going beyond your limit, they will be disappointed when you stop doing so.
+* Unpredictable situations where flexibility is paramount, as setting stopping conditions up front is very hard.

 ## Solution